 value = "vs:cf8c8d3927ad4c1a84da7f891bb89185" />

-Although ASP.NET View State can be stored on the webserver, it's not ideal when your ASP.NET application is running in a load-balanced web farm since the next HTTP request might come to another web server.
+Although, the ASP.NET View State can be stored on the web server, it's not ideal when your ASP.NET application is running in a load-balanced web farm since the next HTTP request might go to another web server.
 Therefore, you must store the ASP.NET View State in a shared store that is accessible from all the web servers.

 The best place to store ASP.NET View State on the server is in a distributed cache.
 This way, not only can you have a common store for all web servers, but you also have an extremely fast and scalable in-memory store as compared to SQL Server database or other storage options.

-NCache is an extremely fast and scalable distributed cache for .NET/.NET Core, Java, and Node.js.
+NCache is an extremely fast and scalable distributed cache for .NET, Java, Python, and Node.js.
 It also lets you store ASP.NET View State to solve the issues described above.

-To configure ASP.NET View State you need to install the AspNet.ViewState.NCache NuGet package as a pre-requisite.
-Then you need to configure App_browser file with NCache Plug page adapters and configure the web.config file in your application to register the configuration section for View State and specify the settings for the registered config section.
+To configure ASP.NET View State, you need to install the AspNet.ViewState.NCache NuGet package as a prerequisite.
+Then you need to configure the app_browser file with NCache Plug page adapters.
+Next, you need to configure the web.config file in your application to register the View State for configuration and specify the settings for the previously registered config section.
 Refer to the NCache ASP.NET View State docs for step-by-step configuration.

 You gain the following benefits by caching your ASP.NET View State in NCache.

 As you have seen, NCache allows you to cache ASP.NET View State on the server to optimize your ASP.NET performance.
-Additionally, NCache provides you a rich set of features for managing your ASP.NET View State more efficiently in the cache.
-This allows you to develop complex applications and use these features to handle a variety of scenarios.
+It also provides you with a rich set of features for managing your ASP.NET View State more efficiently in the cache.
+This enables you to develop complex applications and use these features to handle diverse scenarios.

 © Copyright Alachisoft 2002 - .
 All rights reserved.
 NCache is a registered trademark of Diyatech Corp.